On this web site . . .

 Radio Site Blurbs

 The Galveston Arrow

 The Houston Balloon

 Below: Sunset over Galveston's north shore.
 From this vantage point, the sun only sets over the water for the few days in the fall and in the late winter.
 Click images for a larger view.

 Above: Dixie Farm Road Park near Pearland, Texas, January 23, 2012.
 All photos by Grady McAllister.

 Above: Tennis at Freeway Manor Park, southeast Houston suburbia, 1964

 The web master has used Adobe Dreamweaver since 2OO1 and currently uses version CS 5.5

 To get the full meaning of the above material, you should read the speaker notes which go with individual slides.
-The notes should appear automatically.
-If they don't, go to the VIEW menu and select NOTES PAGE and advance the presentation in that viewing mode.

 To come to the point at once...